 - Searching in highly mineralized soil

 If you are searching for gold or other metals in areas with mineralized soil, it can be difficult for the metal detector to pinpoint what you’re looking for.
 Mineralized soils are hard to identify, but you can use a ground balance setting (if available) on your metal detector.
-When you ground balance your detector, it will more accurately pick up buried metals and ignore the surrounding mineralized particles that can throw off your reading.

 How do you use a metal detector to find gold?